1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction records reveal how condition differences create meaningful value differentials within this silver cameo series.
+The auction records reveal how condition creates dramatic value differentials within this silver cameo series.

 Date PlatformPrice Grade

-Its rarity is increasingly recognized as evidenced by the market activity chart below.
+Its rarity is increasingly recognized in the market activity chart below.

 Market Activity: 1942-P Silver CAM Nickel